History and Founder Biography:

 By being responsible for the installation from inception to completion, Hawkeye Global assures every client of a truly workable acoustical solution unlike other so-called acoustical experts who specify products using inaccurate acoustical specs and without regard to the long-term effects.
 They receive payment and consulting fees, then walk away, never taking responsibility for the acoustical value of the project.
 Unfortunately, little has changed in this regard.

 Mr. Hawkeye developed his own proprietary acoustical solutions for clients worldwide.
-By developing the unique ability to design, manufacture and install his systems, Hawkeye Global is able to test the acoustic quality of any space before, during, and after the installations.
+By developing the unique ability to design, manufacture and install its systems, Hawkeye Global is able to test the acoustic quality of any space before, during, and after the installations.
 This process allows true sound engineering of any unique acoustical problem.
 This is something no other acoustical company is able to offer.

 In addition to the problem of poor acoustics, the issue of continued use of dangerous fiberglass is also an on-going problem.
 OSHA mandated in 1992 that acoustical fiberglass panel manufacturers issue warning labels stating: “Product Safety Information – Fiber Glass Wool Product CAS# 65997-17-3 Warning – Possible Cancer Hazard by Inhalation – Can Cause Respiratory, Skin and Eye Irritation – Must use NIOSH approved dust/mist respirator.”
 (Additional information is available upon request.)

 As Mr. Hawkeye observed, this enormous environmental safety problem was ignored by fiberglass manufacturing companies, acoustical consultants, architects, and the general public.
-Many concerned environmentalists are now exposing these issues and enlightening the architectural and design community, along with the general public, about the inherent dangers of using fiberglass, mineral wool and other dangerous sound dampening and insulating materials.
+Many concerned environmentalists are now exposing these issues and enlightening the architectural and design community, along with the general public, about the inherent dangers of using fiberglass, mineral wool, and other dangerous sound dampening and insulating materials.
 There are many articles available on the Internet exposing how these carcinogenic fibers become airborne, contaminating the environment and endangering lives.
-People working in contaminated office buildings often blame their sinus and other breathing problems on pollen or allergens when, in actuality, the fiberglass particulates in the breathable air space may be causing the majority of their respiratory problem.
+People working in contaminated office buildings often blame their sinus and other breathing problems on pollen or allergens when, in actuality, the fiberglass particulates in the breathable air space may be causing the majority of their respiratory problems.
 Constant exposure exacerbates asthma, airway inflammation, and other related syndromes and may eventually lead to mesothelioma.

 Acoustical fiberglass panels and cubicles have been installed worldwide over the past 40 years.
 Fiberglass particulates create sick building syndrome.
 Wherever fiberglass is being used, people are breathing these dangerous airborne particles.
 Exposed fiberglass is used extensively in walls and above acoustical ceiling tiles in open-air chambers or plenums.